omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

-Note that we changed the plotting style to "steps-post", so that for any *t* time the plot accurately represents the number of values whose timestamp is less or equal to *t*.
+Note that we changed the plotting style to "steps-post", so that for any *t* time the plot accurately represents the number of values whose timestamp is less than or equal to *t*.

 As another warm-up exercise, let's plot the time interval that elapses between adjacent values; that is, for each element